avi-01/CodeforcesBOT_CLI/README.md

 ### CodeForcesBot features:-<br>
 - Download all the sample test cases of codeforces contest problem and add them to its respective directory.
-- Add a sol.cpp to each problem with a predifend template.
+- Add a sol.cpp to each problem with a predefined template.
 - You can run all the sample test cases of a problem on your code with one command.

 ## Requirements